Koha-Community/Koha/README.txt

 Default installation instructions:

-0. export DB_PASS=thePasswordYouChose
 1. perl Makefile.PL
+  (you will be prompted to answer a number of questions)
 2. make
+3.(optional) make test
-3. sudo make install
+4. sudo make install
-4. ln -s /usr/share/koha/etc/koha-httpd.conf /etc/apache2/sites-available/koha
+5. ln -s /etc/koha/koha-httpd.conf /etc/apache2/sites-available/koha
-5. a2enmod rewrite
+6. a2enmod rewrite
-6. a2ensite koha && /etc/init.d/apache2 reload
+7. a2ensite koha && /etc/init.d/apache2 reload
-7. zebrasrv -c /usr/share/koha/etc/koha-conf.xml
+8. zebrasrv -c /usr/share/koha/etc/koha-conf.xml
-8. Browse to http://servername:8080/ and answer the questions
+9. Browse to http://servername:8080/ and answer the questions

 OR if you want to install all dependencies from CPAN and are root, you can replace steps 1-3 with "perl install-CPAN.pl" but this is non-standard and